Alihaib/Alihaib/README.md

 # Hi, I'm Ali Heib 👋

 Welcome to my GitHub profile!
-I'm a second-year Software Engineering student at **Sami Shamoon College of Engineering**, Beer Sheva, Israel.
+I'm a third-year Software Engineering student at **Sami Shamoon College of Engineering**, Beer Sheva, Israel.
 I'm passionate about programming, algorithms, and solving real-world problems using technology.
 Here's a little bit about me and my work.

 ---